ruppinlab/PERCEPTION/README.md

 To reproduce the results one must clone the GitHub repository and download the files from the Zenodo repository into a common directory on a computer running Linux or MacOS.
 We have tested the following instructions on one computer of each type.

-Please perform the following steps to reproduce the main Figures from the manuscript:<br>
+<b>Please perform the following steps to reproduce the main Figures from the manuscript:</b><br>
 <b>Step 1:</b> Clone/Download this repository using the command
 ```
 git clone https://github.com/ruppinlab/SCPO_submission
 ```
-This git clone command should create a directory called SCPO_submission that contains this README.md file and two subdirectories called Tools and Figures
+This git clone command should create a directory called SCPO_submission that contains this README.md file and two subdirectories called Tools and Figures.
 The Tools subdirectory contains the .RmD files to be run.
 The Figures subdirectory contains the Figures.